rotexsoft/versatile-collections/docs/MethodDescriptions.md

 * **$max_size_of_each_collection**: maximum number of items in each collection that will be yielded by the generator returned by this method.
-If its value is greater than the total number of items in the collection or if its value is less than zero or if it has a non-numeric value it will be set to a value of 1.
-If it has a float value, it will be automatically cast into an integer.
+If its value is greater than the total number of items in the collection then the generator will only yield one collection with all the items in the original collection.
+If its value is less than or equal to zero it will be automatically set to a value of 1.

 ```php
 <?php